 — Chino Valley Unified School District (@CVUSDNews) March 18, 2020

-Huskies’ choirs are under the direction of Laura Rutherford and have final concerts tentatively scheduled this year for Wednesday and Thursday, May 13 and 14, assuming school resumes by that date and other factors.
+Huskies’ choirs are under the direction of Laura Rutherford and have final concerts at the school, tentatively scheduled this year for Wednesday and Thursday, May 13 and 14, assuming school resumes by that date and other factors.
 The groups plan to “travel around the world with music in different languages and musical styles.”

 Not even coronavirus, also from around the world, can stop this group from bringing music into the world.
 “And the dreams that you dare to dream really do come true,” they sing.